 1. Satisfying Dairy Alternatives

-That being said, dairy isn't completely off the table for the soon-to-be mom.
+That being said, dairy isn't completely off the table for Kelly, particularly since she was expecting at the time.
 "I'm not anti-dairy," she told the site.
 "There are days especially in my pregnancy (one of my biggest cravings is cottage cheese) where I'll do a raw sheep or goat cheese.
-Being pregnant I can't really do raw or soft cheeses, so sometimes I'll do pasture raised, good, cultured cottage cheese."
+Being pregnant I can't really do raw or soft cheeses, so sometimes I'll do pasture-raised, good, cultured cottage cheese."

 2. Fresh Produce